Menu

 No. Only a few full-service airlines still offer them.

-Some airlines allow retroactive refunds if you submit documentation within a timeline.
+Some airlines allow retroactive refunds if you submit the required documentation within a specified timeframe.

 A hospital letter or funeral home note is usually accepted.

 Not always.
-Sometimes online fares from travel websites can be cheaper.
+Sometimes fares on travel websites are cheaper.

 Some airlines offer refund flexibility, but it depends on their policies.